 Transportation Assistance for employed non-cash assistance recipients

-Employed post-TANF recipients will be eligible for a subsidized bus or train pass program and/or other transportation services after they leave cash assistance.
-In addition, income-eligible working families with income levels of less than 250 percent of the FPL will be eligible for transportation services to enable them to continue employment and avert welfare dependence.
+Employed post-TANF recipients are eligible for a subsidized bus or train pass program.
 These services are funded as separate State program expenditures and counted as MOE.

 Social Services for the Homeless